aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/twist-offset-in-linear-extrusion/_index.md

 using Aspose.ThreeD.Utilities;
 ```

-Now, let's break down the example into manageable steps to master the Twist Offset in Linear Extrusion:
+## Step‑by‑Step Guide

-## Step 1: Initialize the Base Profile
+### Step 1: Initialize the Base Profile

-Begin by creating a base profile, here exemplified by a rectangle shape with a specified rounding radius.
+We’ll use a rectangle with a small rounding radius as the profile that will be extruded.

 ```csharp
 var profile = new RectangleShape()